 Storage space throughout the kitchen area is excellent; there are two transparent-fronted lockers up above – both with lips to stop tins from falling out when they’re opened – a dedicated cutlery drawer, and a large, double-sized cupboard below the sink.
 There’s also space below the oven to store pots and pans.
 Above the sink is a Brabantia kitchen-roll holder; however, there’s no waste bin provided.

 The standard-fit microwave is located at a sensible height above the 86-litre Dometic fridge.
-Unfortunately, the fridge doesn’t come with automatic energy selection, and there’s also no extractor fan above the hob, which is a shame in such an otherwise-well-specified kitchen.
+Unfortunately, the fridge doesn’t come with automatic energy selection.

-We like the inclusion of a drinks cabinet below the microwave; it came fitted with four crystal wine glasses.
-There is, however, no dedicated storage for wine bottles.
+Our testers liked the inclusion of a drinks cabinet below the microwave; it came fitted with four crystal wine glasses.
+There is, however, no dedicated provision for the storage of wine bottles.

 The gas heating controls – located on the space heater beneath the wardrobe – are within easy reach of the bed, allowing you to easily warm the ’van without having to get up.
 The gas hot water controls are located by the accommodation door (as are the electric heating controls).